Sand Casting Sourcing Services

 - Removal – Once the casting has completely solidified, the mold can be broken away and the casting can be removed.

-- Finishing – Once the casting has been removed from the mold, it is trimmed of excess material and may possible finishing.
+- Finishing – Once the casting has been removed from the mold, it is trimmed of excess material and may undergo finishing.

 Precision Sand Casting Mold Types

-Green Sand Casting – A widely used option for sand casting because it is inexpensive and stable, green sand casting uses molds that are a mixture of sand, water, and another binder (clay is often used).
+A widely used option for sand casting because it is inexpensive and stable.
+Green sand casting uses molds that are a mixture of sand, water, and another binder (often clay).

-Skin-Dried Sand Casting – Similar to green sand casting, the skin-dried casting process utilizes a mixture of sand, water, and binding agents, and additionally involves drying the cavity surface.
+Similar to green sand casting, the skin-dried casting process utilizes a mixture of sand, water, and binding agents.
+This process also requires the cavity surface to be dried.